 Salsify Puree Mashed Potatoes

 Are you tired of eating the same old classic mashed potatoes over and over again?
 Then try this next salsify recipe: my buttery salsify puree mashed potatoes!
-The preparation is very simple, no secrecy behind it at all.
-The hardest part is to clean the fresh salsify.
-Then just cook them together with the potatoes, drain the lot and mash all the vegetables up with a good dash of pepper, nutmeg and salt or whatever seasoning you like.
+The preparation is very simple because tehre’s no secrecy behind it at all.
+The hardest part really is to clean the fresh salsify.
+Then just cook them together with the peeled potatoes, drain the whole lot and mash all the vegetables up with a good dash of pepper, nutmeg and salt or whatever seasoning you like to add to your mashed potatoes.
 And don’t forget the butter!I kept the salsify puree mashed potatoes quite chunky but you can make it as velvety as you like of course.

 This salsify puree mashed potatoes is an awesome potato side dish for game and red meat, a true autumn and winter dish!
-I adore it in combination with venison.
+I adore it in combination with venison also.